Corporate climate strategy: a business and competitiveness issue

 Added to this are new national and European regulations limiting the scope for companies to engage in greenwashing.

-In order to meet these requirements, companies often have to innovate and fundamentally rethink their production and distribution models.
-This is an opportunity to make a transition that can only be beneficial, enabling them to build a new competitive advantage and adapt to a new economic environment.
+In order to meet these requirements and respond to the climate challenge, companies often have to innovate and fundamentally rethink their production and distribution models.
+This is an opportunity to make a transition that can only benefit them by enabling them to build a new competitive advantage and adapt to a new economic environment.
 Finding the right solutions to meet their customers' needs is the key to ensuring their long-term survival.

 Implementing an action plan to reduce environmental impact inevitably requires investment.
 The first fear of managers is therefore that they will not be able to recoup these investments.
 As a result, climate actions are perceived as a cost to the company.